Reclaimed parquet wood block:

 European Oak (Quercus robur)

-An excellent quality timber, European Oak is a very versatile species.
+An excellent quality timber, European Oak is a very versatile wood.
 A Europe-wide species, typically grown in Britain, France and Germany as well as the Balkans.
-Much of the reclaimed parquet flooring that becomes available will be native to Britain.
-This wood was traditionally slow-grown which is what gives the character and grain so familiar to us, known as English Oak.
+Much of the reclaimed parquet that becomes available will be native to Britain.
+Old parquet floors will have a lot more character than modern ones.
+It was traditionally ‘slow-grown’ which is what gives the character and grain so familiar to us, known as English Oak.

 The colour of the timber is a golden, yellowish brown tone, with a paler sapwood.
 European Oak has a distinct pale ribboning across the grain in radial cut timber.
 The ribboning, known as medullary rays, can be very distinctive on European oak.